jdx/mise/README.md

 the list of aliases, the bin directories within each runtime installation, and the result of running `exec-env` after the runtime was installed.

-Remote versions are updated daily by default or anytime that `rtx ls-remote` is called explicitly.
+Remote versions are updated daily by default.
 The file is zlib messagepack, if you want to view it you can run the following (requires [msgpack-cli](https://github.com/msgpack/msgpack-cli)).

 ```sh-session
 cat ~/$RTX_CACHE_DIR/nodejs/remote_versions.msgpack.z | perl -e 'use Compress::Raw::Zlib;my $d=new Compress::Raw::Zlib::Inflate();my $o;undef $/;$d->inflate(<>,$o);print $o;' | msgpack-cli decode